Most people want a longboard to cruise around the city or fly down steep hills at high speed.

 Boneless – Bend down and grab hold of your board.
 Now use one foot to jump into the air while keeping the other one on the board.

 I really don’t want to teach anyone to suck eggs, but you get the point right?
-You will be able to perform all the basic skateboarding tricks on a longboard along with most of the hard ones.
+You will be able to perform all the basic skateboarding tricks even on the best longboards for heavy riders along with most of the hard ones.
 It will just take you a long time to reach a high level if you’re a complete beginner.

 The Best Longboard Size For Tricks

-Skateboards reign supreme when it’s purely based on tricks, which might lead you to believe shorter longboards are better.
+Skateboards reign supreme when it’s purely based on tricks, which might lead you to believe shorter longboards or penny boards are better.
 Nothing could be further from the truth so get that out of your head right now.
 Tricks are always going to come in second place when you’re longboarding.

 If you choose a short longboard it’s going to have a huge impact when you’re going downhill.
 It will limit the speed you can build up and you’ll be less stable too.
 Carving on a short longboard is going to lead to serious injuries and commuting on one will waste much more energy.